kuba565/gabinet/README.md

 ### Prerequisites

-You need a MySQL database created with "gabinet" name, MySQL shall be configured with "root" username and "coderslab" password.
+* You need a MySQL database created with "gabinet" name, MySQL shall be configured with "root" username and "coderslab" password.
+* You will also need Maven installed

+### How to run

+Enter the project's directory with terminal and run "mvn spring-boot:run" command.

 ## Built With